User experience (UX) is best described as:

 The importance of ‘global elements’

-What are Global Elements?
+What are global elements?

-Global elements are features that present widely on the site.
+Global elements are features that are present widely on the site.
 They make up the basis of the visual hierarchy and are instantly recognisable as they are usually the core zones of interaction.
 Examples of these would be a header or footer.

 Designed how users would expect

 Some global elements have become de facto standard within UX, particularly the structure and layout of an eCommerce store.
 When coming from other websites, users will sometimes have expectations about where certain features will be, especially from a visual perspective.
-Your site's appearance should not try to reinvent the wheel, rather reduce friction for your customers.
+Your site's appearance should not try to reinvent the wheel, but rather reduce friction for your customers.

 Little Greene Paint Company using a consistent navigation

 The main navigation menu should also be organised clearly to allow for easy browsing.
 Two types of people will generally come to an online store: those who just want to browse and those who know what they’re searching for.
-For both types of user this navigation needs to be displayed clearly and be accessible to prevent frustration at not being able to find products.
+For both types of users, this navigation needs to be displayed clearly and be accessible to prevent frustration at not being able to find products.

 Pioneering footwear brand inov-8 using optimised mobile navigation elements.